 Employment Law Solicitor

-The employment law regulatory framework in New South Wales combines federal and state legislation, with federal laws governing most matters and state legislation for specific areas.
+The employment law regulatory framework in New South Wales combines federal and state legislation, with federal laws governing most matters and state legislation addressing specific areas.

 Federal Legislation